njleonzhang/Android-MVVM-boilerplate/README.md

 ## Details

+### MVC / MVP / MVVM
+We support all 3 in this project.
+* Some page is simple, With MVVM, you need create at least 2 new files(class), With MVP, you need more files(class), why not just adopt MVC?
+* Someone in your team, does not love MVVM, and used to work in MVP.
+OK, **Forced love does not last**.
+* For all 3 architectures, Activity and Fragment are wrapped and easy to initialize.

+Check [base](https://github.com/njleonzhang/Android-MVVM-boilerplate/tree/master/app/src/main/java/com/leon/mvvm/ui/base) folder for more details.

 ### NetWork
 Leverage `Retrofit2` and `RxJava2` to parse response and handle error(including loading) in common place, we just deal with data in business logic.

+Check [DataManager](https://github.com/njleonzhang/Android-MVVM-boilerplate/blob/master/app/src/main/java/com/leon/mvvm/data/DataManager.java) for more details

 ### recycle view binding
 No need to write adapter agian and agian, with data-binding and [BaseBindingRecycleViewAdapter](https://github.com/njleonzhang/Android-MVVM-boilerplate/blob/master/app/src/main/java/com/leon/mvvm/utils/BaseBindingRecycleViewAdapter.java), we just need provide a layout file and the array of data, then we get a recycleView

-### Activity and Fragment binding
-Activity and Fragment are wrappered and easy to initialize.
+### RxBus
+Leverage `Rxjava` to post none-sticky event, no need to override any Activity method, and really easy and clean to use.

+Check [RxBus](https://github.com/njleonzhang/Android-MVVM-boilerplate/blob/master/app/src/main/java/com/leon/mvvm/utils/RxBus.java) for more details.